HackGT/challenge0002-submissions/README.md

 - [Practical Makefiles](http://nuclear.mutantstargoat.com/articles/make/?utm_source=pocket_mylist)
 - [CMake Tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html)

-**Do not submit source code from an existing.
+**Do not submit source code from an existing project.
 You will be disqualified.**

 The winner will be determined by the HexCommons team.